sivolko/azureblogathon/README.md

 we can integrate directly with IDE or Azure DevOps .It comes with the following features

 * It helps us to deploy any language framework , any application to Azure directly from VS code / Visual studio code.
-* It's simpler to use for various Azure Resources App service, AKS , Key Vault etc..
+* It’s simpler to use for various Azure Resources App service, AKS , Key Vault etc.. .
 * It brings together strength of GitHub and Azure

 Diagram :-

 ![Alt text](image-1.png)

-**How to start with GitHub actiosn**
+**How to start with GitHub action**

 There are multiple ways to start